stevejay/artfullylondon-web-admin/README.md

 ## Troubleshooting

+### Apollo Client

+I might get [this problem](https://github.com/apollographql/apollo-link-state/issues/262) with Apollo Link State: "local client data getting nulled out after making a query that involves a round trip to the server."
+For the moment, reverting to 0.4.0 will fix the problem.

 ### Grommet Icons Inclusion

 Make sure that the whole of the grommet-icons package does not get included in the production build.